A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 operator and added to the query’s WHERE

-The rows in the query for which any of the row filter expressions returns
+clause.
+The rows in the query for which any of the row filter expressions

 are excluded.

-is only visible to users whose active role set has the Manage security
+side pane link is only visible to users whose active role set has the Manage

 privilege.